lapptomi/nextjs-recipeapp/README.md

 npm run cypress:run
 ```

-### Database
+# Database
-To view and edit PostgreSQL data easily, you can open pgadmin4 by going to http://localhost:8888 in your browser.
+When running the app locally with docker-compose on development or production mode, you can open pgadmin4 by going to http://localhost:8888 in your browser to view and edit PostgreSQL data easily.
 The credentials can be found from *docker-compose.yml* file.

 # Environment Variables